shulp2211/minnn/docs/source/routines.rst

 -----------------------
 UMI sequences in input data often contain substitutions and indels, and we want to correct such errors to cluster sequences by UMI without creating extra clusters for variants with errors.
 Barcodes correction is performed with :ref:`correct` action.
-It is performed after barcode extraction, see :ref:`barcode_extraction` section.
-In common cases you can use the default settings for correct action and specify only input and output files and list of barcode names:
+It is performed after barcode extraction, see :ref:`barcode_extraction` section. **Important:** file must be sorted with :ref:`sort` action before using :code:`correct` action, and :code:`--groups` argument in :code:`sort` action must contain the same groups in the same order as in :code:`correct` action.
+In common cases you can use the default settings for :code:`sort` and :code:`correct` actions and specify only input and output files and list of barcode names in :code:`--groups` argument:

 .. code-block:: text

-   minnn correct --groups UMI --input extracted.mif --output corrected.mif
+   minnn sort --groups UMI --input extracted.mif --output sorted.mif minnn correct --groups UMI --input sorted.mif --output corrected.mif

 You can convert output MIF file into FASTQ with :ref:`mif2fastq` action, or watch statistics for barcode values and positions with :ref:`stat-groups` and :ref:`stat-positions` actions.
 If you want to specify custom settings for